gquintanaorti/kernel_regression_of_3d_shapes/README.md

 2;1;-0.5774;-1.633;-1;-0.5774;-1.633;0;1.1547;-1.633;0;0;4.899
 ```

-The contents of the `tetras1_vars.csv` file is the following:
+The contents of the `tetras1_vars.csv` file is the following
+(note the header in the first line):
 ```
 lineNumber;varX;varY;varZ
 1;1;1;1